cusicand/psf_telrisknat_2025_docs/docs/source/practicals/change_detection.rst

    Vector files can be created manually with the function XXX The following window should appear like :numref:`figure_vector_manual`.

-   1. Choose the name of the file, the extension (shapefile), and set up carefully the geometry (point, line or polygon) and the CRS.
+   a.
+Choose the name of the file, the extension (shapefile), and set up carefully the geometry (point, line or polygon) and the CRS.
 Click ``OK`` once all the options have been chosen.
 The layer should appear in the section ``Layers`` of the GIS environment.
-   2. To edit the layer, click on the created vector file and on the function ``Toggle Editing`` (pencil icon).
+   b.
+To edit the layer, click on the created vector file and on the function ``Toggle Editing`` (pencil icon).
-   3. Click then on the function ``Add Polygon Feature`` (yellow star icon) to create a new entity.
+   c.
+Click then on the function ``Add Polygon Feature`` (yellow star icon) to create a new entity.
-   4. Click on the map to draw the limits of the polygon you want to map.
+   d.
+Click on the map to draw the limits of the polygon you want to map.
-   5. Save the entity by clicking on the function ``Save Layer Edits`` (floppy disk icon) to render the layer non editable.
+   e.
+Save the entity by clicking on the function ``Save Layer Edits`` (floppy disk icon) to render the layer non editable.
-   6. If you want to modify the points/shape of your vector, use the function ``Vertex Tool`` (icon with a point and a line) and move/modify the points.
+   f.
+If you want to modify the points/shape of your vector, use the function ``Vertex Tool`` (icon with a point and a line) and move/modify the points.

-   .. admonition:: Do it yourself
-      **Map manually** the fire extent(at least the eastern fire located north of Pasadena).

    .. _figure_vector_manual: